Anthropic’s Interview Process & Questions

 Step 2: Coding Challenge

 We’ve heard that this can be done live or asynchronously.
 Most of the people we spoke to took a 90-minute take-home assessment in CodeSignal, but Anthropic's website says you might get a 60-minute live assessment, so it seems to be role-dependent.
 It won’t be a LeetCode-style problem, but will still be pretty straightforward.
 You will be asked to complete a task that gets progressively more complex.
 One challenge we heard about was to implement a bank with multiple transaction types.
-You would have to build the core business logic for the application.
 We’ve heard that candidates tend to run out of time in this round, so manage your time carefully.
+(Note that the bank transaction system question has been widely circulated and spotted on Blind/YouTube.
+Anthropic still uses it, but be aware that interviewers may be alert to over-rehearsed solutions.)

 One engineer who took the take-home assessment told us that: